Updated: Jan 26

 If you ever witness something that seems not aligned with our values or these standards, please talk about it.
 Even if an incident seems minor, reach out to the person impacted by it to check in.
-We’d also appreciate it if you would speak to a member of the People Team directly to voice your concerns.
-Depending on the circumstances, you may also want to speak directly to the person who has violated our standards.
+We’d also appreciate it if you would speak to a any member of the People or Management Team to share your concerns.

-If you want to speak to a person impacted by an incident or to the person who has violated the code of conduct, but you’re unsure of how to navigate these interactions, try reaching out to the People Team—these conversations are tricky, and we’d like to help you figure out how best to approach them.
+You can also speak to a person impacted by an incident or to the person who has violated the code of conduct, but these conversations can be tricky, so feel free to contact someone from the People team (external or internal), if you would like to exchange on how best to approach them.

 None of us are perfect: all of us will from time to time fail to live up to our very high standards.
-What matters isn’t having a perfect track record, but owning up to your mistakes and committing to a clear and persistent effort to improve.
+Recently in an interview, a candidate even told me it seemed to be a lot of pressure to be part of eolos.

 Work in progress

 And again, these few pages are a living document that everyone on the team can access, can read and share, can suggest changes for and even challenge at anytime; starting with dedicating part of one of our Quarterly Team Meetings to re-open the discussions around it.